Sills Operatic Debut: 1947 or 1951?

 Performances of “Carmen” in Philadelphia in 1947 and in 1951

-An invaluable resource for verification has been the work of the late Frank Hamilton, a highly respected, extremely conscientious compiler of operatic annals (including the definitive set for Maria Callas).
-One of his projects was an attempt to document every operatic performance occurring in Philadelphia.
-He spent years going through resources in libraries and opera company archives.
-He looked through the microfilm for every Philadelphia newspaper, as well as programs and documents from all the opera companies in the city.
+An invaluable resource in our research has been the work of the late Frank Hamilton, a highly respected, extremely conscientious compiler of operatic annals, including the definitive set for Maria Callas.
+One of his other projects was an attempt to document every operatic performance occurring in Philadelphia.
+He spent years in libraries and opera company archives, looking through microfilm of every Philadelphia newspaper, as well as hundreds of programs and documents from all the opera companies in the city.
 Much of the evidence presented here is confirmed in his “Opera In Philadelphia” annals for 1925-1949 and for 1950-1974.

-Also of note is the 1984 book, “Within These Walls: A History of the Academy of Music in Philadelphia” by John Francis Marion.
-The 1951 “Carmen” performance by the Philadelphia Civic Grand Opera Company is noted on page 258, where Marion writes, “One reviewer happily mentioned a young singer, who would be world famous 20 years later.
-She wrote, ‘Beverly Sills…sang well as Frasquita….'”
-It would seem odd, in this context, that Marion would not have included a reference to Sills having first sung Frasquita in “Carmen” at the Academy of Music in 1947 with the Philadelphia Civic Grand Opera Company, if Sills had actually done so.
+Also of note is the 1984 book, “Within These Walls: A History of the Academy of Music in Philadelphia” by John Francis Marion (the Academy was virtually the only venue in this time frame where opera companies, local and touring, could produce grand opera performances).
+The 1951 “Carmen” by the Philadelphia Civic Grand Opera Company is referenced on page 258, where Marion notes that one reviewer mentioned a young singer: “Beverly Sills…sang well as Frasquita….'”
+It would seem odd, in this context, that Marion would not have included a note about Sills having first sung Frasquita in “Carmen” at the Academy of Music in 1947, if Sills had actually done so.

 Additional Evidence from Sills’ Personal Scrapbooks

-Additional evidence supporting the 1951 debut date comes from Sills’ personal scrapbooks (now housed in the Library of Congress in Washington, D.C.), which preserve almost every program, clipping, and photo concerning her singing career.
-Although virtually every other major event in her career is documented in great detail in these scrapbooks, there is no performance program, no review, no clipping, no photo, and no other reference to a 1947 “Carmen.”
-If Sills had made her operatic debut in “Carmen” in 1947, it seems odd that her scrapbooks would not have some reference to that signal event, especially that early in her career.
+Further support for the 1951 debut date comes from Sills’ personal scrapbooks (now housed in the Library of Congress in Washington, D.C.), which preserve almost every program, clipping, and photo concerning her singing career.
+Although every other major event in her career is documented in great detail, there is no performance program, no review, no clipping, no photo, or any other reference to a 1947 “Carmen.”
+If Sills had made her operatic debut in “Carmen” in 1947, it would be unlikely that her scrapbooks would have had no reference to that signal event, especially so early in her career.

-Research confirms that, in that period, Sills had only a few short concert tours with the Liebling Singers, some minor recital performances, and the aforementioned Philadelphia “Carmen” in February 1951.
+Research confirms, in that period, Sills had only a few short concert tours with the Liebling Singers, some minor recital performances, and the aforementioned Philadelphia “Carmen” in February 1951.
 It’s understandable, given her reduced schedule, that keeping a scrapbook might not have seemed worth the effort.
-However, it means the verified 1951 “Carmen” operatic debut is not represented in Sills’ scrapbooks, leaving it up for speculation what Sills might have annotated about that official operatic debut.
+However, it means the verified 1951 “Carmen” operatic debut is not represented in Sills’ scrapbooks, leaving it to speculation what Sills might have annotated about that official operatic debut.

 The Origins of the 1947 Debut References

-The tradition of publicity agents stretching the truth for their clients to put the best spin on their accomplishments was still in play in 1967 when Edgar Vincent sent out the nine-page press release on Sills’ career up to that point.
-Touting her operatic debut as being at age 17 fits in with the listing of her earlier accomplishments, such as winning singing contests on the radio as a pre-teen and touring the East Coast in Gilbert & Sullivan operettas at age 15.
+The tradition of publicity agents stretching the truth for their clients to put the best spin on their accomplishments was still fully in play in 1967 when Edgar Vincent sent out a nine-page press release on Sills’ career up to that point.
+Listing her operatic debut as at age 17 fits in with his touting of her very early accomplishments, such as winning radio singing contests as a pre-teen and touring the East Coast in Gilbert & Sullivan operettas at age 16.
+But after Sills turned 17 on May 25, 1946, her only stage performances during the rest of 1946 were in a short Shubert tour of “Grafin Mariza,” and her only performances in 1947, before turning 18, were in a series of concerts in March with the Estelle Liebling Singers touring the mid-West.

 How much Sills knowingly perpetuated the misinformation by repeating what Vincent set in motion in 1967 cannot be determined.
 However, it’s likely she was comfortable with the traditions of celebrity publicity, confirmed by numerous print and television interviews she gave perpetuating other misrepresented or unverifiable dates and anecdotes that made for entertaining press.

-This debut date clarification is not put forth as a criticism of Sills or her management, but simply as a verification of her true operatic debut in its correct place in her performance chronology.
-While this clarification is likely to be of little significance to the general Sills fan, it should be of interest to biographers and researchers as a cautionary note when attempting to determine the facts of a celebrity’s life.
+This debut date clarification is not put forth as a criticism of Sills or her management, but simply as a verification of her operatic debut in its correct place in her performance chronology.
+It’s also offered as cautionary note to biographers and researchers when attempting to determine the facts of a notable person’s life.